Help save our oceans!

 Through your financial contribution, you are giving the gift of education to youth and their families providing knowledge and skills on how to enjoy, preserve and protect our underwater world.
 Your help and our message of awareness, we can make a difference.
 Kids Sea Camp, Family Dive Adventures, and Oceanwishes.org are active partners with numerous charities and research centers.

-Nearly three quarters of the earth is covered by ocean.
-Changes to the marine environment have a direct effect on the planet, the environment, and ultimately, our lives.
-Yet, mankind continues to dump, pollute, overfish and in a variety of other ways, contribute to the demise of the ocean and the lives of its inhabitants.
+Nearly three-quarters of the earth is covered by oceans, changes to the marine environment have a direct effect on the planet, the environment, and ultimately, our lives.
+Yet, mankind continues to dump, pollute, practice overfishing and in a variety of other ways, contribute to the demise of the ocean and the lives of its inhabitants.

 It is troubling that over the last century commercial fisheries have drastically reduced fish populations and altered the world’s marine ecosystems.
 On a global level, most fisheries are poorly managed and fish stocks have been fully exploited (52%), over-exploited (16%), or depleted (7%).
 The world’s capture fisheries peaked in the late 1980s and, despite increased fishing efforts, catch rates have dropped.
 More hours on the water for fishermen have yielded fewer and fewer fish.

 Put simply, what we take out of the ocean as seafood or by-catch is greater than what the ocean can sustainably provide.
 We are not only facing a decline in the capacity of our oceans to provide a sustainable food source but we are destroying the basic ecological processes and food chains that we and marine life depend on.
 Please give back by donating at Oceanwishes.org

 Here’s a list of other links to start giving back